 - 1. Rounding at a transactional level in a direction that is clearly and consistently conservative or is clearly and consistently unbiased with an obviously immaterial impact on the resulting reserve (e.g., rounding to the nearest dollar) would satisfy 2.G without needing a demonstration.
 However, rounding to too few significant digits relative to the quantity being rounded, even in an unbiased way, may be material and in that event, the company may need to provide a demonstration that the rounding would not produce a material understatement in the reserve. - 2.
 A brute force demonstration involves calculating the minimum reserve both with and without the simplification, approximation or modeling efficiency technique, and making a direct comparison between the resulting reserves.
-Regardless of the specific simplification, approximation or modeling efficiency technique used, brute force demonstrations always satisfy the requirements of Section 2.G.

-- 3. Choosing a reduced set of scenarios from a larger set consistent with prescribed models and parameters and providing a detailed demonstration of why it did not understate the reserve by a material amount and the expected value of the reserve would not be less than the expected value of the reserve that would otherwise be calculated.
+Regardless of the specific simplification, approximation or modeling efficiency technique used, brute force demonstrations always satisfy the requirements of Section 2.G. - 3.
+Choosing a reduced set of scenarios from a larger set consistent with prescribed models and parameters and providing a detailed demonstration of why it did not understate the reserve by a material amount and the expected value of the reserve would not be less than the expected value of the reserve that would otherwise be calculated.
 This demonstration may be a theoretical, statistical or mathematical argument establishing, to the satisfaction of the insurance commissioner, general bounds on the potential deviation in the reserve estimate rather than a brute force demonstration. - 4.
 Selecting a margin for lapse rates where the directionality of the margin changes at a certain duration may require a detailed, calculation-based demonstration.
-Rather than a brute force demonstration, a company may be able to use representative cells to establish a materiality range supporting the use of a simplified lapse margin using, for example, the average duration that the directionality of the margin changes. - H. The reserves for supplemental benefits and riders shall be calculated consistent with the requirements for "Riders and Supplemental Benefits" in Section II Reserve Requirements.
+Rather than a brute force demonstration, a company may be able to use representative cells to establish a materiality range supporting the use of a simplified lapse margin using, for example, the average duration that the directionality of the margin changes. - H. The company shall establish, for the DR and SR, a standard containing the criteria for determining whether an assumption, risk factor or other element of the principle-based valuation has a material impact on the size of the reserve.
+This standard shall be applied when identifying material risks.
+Such a standard shall also apply to the NPR with respect to VM-20 Section 2.G.